district10/blog/_posts/post-0078-learning-perl.md

     </div>

     That previous example could be made even simpler.
-When slicing elements from an array (as opposed to a list), the parentheses aren’t needed.
+When slicing elements from an array (as opposed to a list), the parentheses aren't needed.
 So we could have done the slice like this:

     ```perl